 Build a Potato Clamp

-The answer is to build a potato clamp.
+The answer to potato storage years ago was to build a potato clamp.

 The first rule of potato storage is to ensure the crop is dry.
-You don’t want wet laggy soil sticking to them.
-So harvest on a dry day and leave to air dry any soil on them before storing.
+You don’t want wet claggy soil sticking to them.
+So harvest on a dry day and leave them to air dry any soil on them before storing.

 Naturally you don’t want to leave them in the sun to shrivel and to go green so use common sense here.